 Originally, the Grandma Funk collection began with limited edition handmade garments from home, and re-worked vintage clothing.
 Grandma Funk further expanded its collection by producing its own line of garments with eccentric prints and signature pieces.

-Check out the Grandma Funk and Grandpa Funk stores at 100 Squared Melbourne city and 100 Squared Melbourne City II.
+Check out the Grandma Funk store at 100 Squared Melbourne city.